Bobby Wilcoxson (left) robs a Brooklyn bank in 1961. His partner in crime Albert Nussbaum is shown on the right.

 The days of the big-name bank robbers—John Dillinger, “Baby Face” Nelson, “Pretty Boy” Floyd, and the like—were long gone when a pair of enterprising, dangerous, and slightly offbeat crooks arrived on the scene in the early 1960s.

 Their names were Albert Nussbaum and Bobby Wilcoxson, and before they were locked away for good, they’d robbed eight banks, accumulated a massive arsenal of weapons, murdered a bank guard, and set off several bombs in the nation’s capital.

-The two men were a study in contrasts.
-Nussbaum (pictured) was quiet and clever, a thinker and a planner.
+Nussbaum was quiet and clever, a thinker and a planner.
 He was a student of crime, devouring books on explosives, electronics, criminal investigations, and firearms.
 An entrepreneur of sorts, he used his ill-gotten gains to set up several companies.
 He was the “brains” of the pair.

 The two had become friends in an Ohio prison and hooked up after they were released.
 They robbed their first bank in Buffalo in December 1960, with Wilcoxson wielding a sawed-off shotgun that Nussbaum had cleverly hidden under his partner’s winter coat by drilling a hole in the barrel and tying it around Wilcoxson’s shoulder with a shoelace.

 Nussbaum built his own homemade bombs, which he planned to use to distract law enforcement while the two robbed a bank in Washington, D.C.

 At that point, our search heated up.
 The two men, along with Wilcoxson’s girlfriend Jackie Rose, became national fugitives and were forced into hiding.
 They began using aliases and wearing disguises.
 Still, they committed three more robberies.

 Nussbaum contacted his estranged wife in desperation.
 Her mother called us, and the wife reluctantly agreed to help us catch him.
 Following a wild car chase, we arrested Nussbaum on November 4, 1962.

 Our search, which involved every one of our field offices and many countries around the world, was over.
 And a crime partnership that began in prison ended there, with the two men bitter enemies.